An overview of mathematical issues arising in the Geometric complexity theory approach to VP v.s. VNP: Introduction

 \subsection{Acknowledgments}

 It is a pleasure to thank Shrawan Kumar for very useful discussions.
 This paper is an outgrowth of the AIM workshop {\it Geometry and representation theory of tensors for computer science, statistics and other areas} July 21-25, 2008, and authors gratefully thank AIM and the other participants of the workshop.
+We also thank the anonymous referees for their useful suggestions.